 - Students will be divided into presenters and reviewers.
 Both will study the same topic.
 In rounds, some of the students will make the presentation, and the rest will be responsible for reviewing the presentation, e.g., by explaining their viewpoint on the topic.

 Participation in class (10%)

 - The project will include implementation of algorithms that realize steps of the entity resolution process (create groups of 2).

-- The project will be accompanied with a short report (5-6 pages long), describing algorithms and experimental evaluation.
+- The project will be accompanied with a short report (about 5 pages long), describing algorithms and experimental evaluation.